OBOAcademy/obook/docs/reference/glossary-of-terms.md

 The standard query language and protocol for Linked Open Data on the web or for RDF [triplestores](#Triplestore) - used to query ontologies.

 #### SSSOM
-Simple Standard for Sharing Ontological Mappings.
+Simple Standard for Sharing Ontological Mappings (https://github.com/mapping-commons/sssom).

 #### Subject
 The "left" side of a [Triple](#Triple).